wmadavis/wmadavis.github.io/content/teaching.md

 ### Economics department research consultant

+Fall 2023 $\cdot$ Spring 2024

 Weekly office hours available to all economics students conducting research for the ten senior thesis seminars or as part-time research assistants.
 Also tasked with designing and delivering research workshops for honors students.

-Fall 2023 $\cdot$ Spring 2024

 #### Prepared material

-In progress
+Coming soon!

 ---